jasonchapmann/jasonchapmann/README.md

-🎓 Recent UCLA Data Science graduate showcasing a portfolio of projects for potential employers.
+🎓 Recent UCLA M.S.
+Data Science graduate showcasing a portfolio of projects for potential employers.

 📊 Passionate about turning data into meaningful insights and solving complex problems through data-driven approaches.